vajramsrujan/special_peaks/README.md

 The assignment goals are to:
 1. Remove signal drift
 2. Identify certain 'special peaks' in a signal based on specific criteria.
-More details about the exact assignment can be found in the 'Special Peak' pdf.
+More details about the exact assignment can be found in the 'Assignment Description' pdf.

 # PDF FILE DISPLAYS RESULTS
 An PDF file can also be found that displays the results of the code.